-No. ltem Km Rate per km (INR) Amount (INR) 1 Topographic Survey including hire charges for equipment and supply of survey teams comprising of project survey filed staff etc. inclusive of cost of materials, labourer 2 Detailed topographic surveys using mobile/ aerial LiDAR or better technology 3 Sub-surface utilities detection using Ground Penetrating Radar, Induction Locator or better technologies Lu mp Sum 4 Survey/Investigation using Network Survey Vehicle as per TOR
+No. Item Kms Rate per Km (INR) Amount (INR) Topographic Survey including hire charges for equipment and supply of survey teams comprising of project survey filed staff etc. inclusive of cost of materials, labourer 60 Detailed topographic surveys using mobile/ aerial LiDAR or better technology

 B. Investigation (Fixed cost)

 No. Description Quantity Amount (INR)

 1 Road and Bridge Inventory

-2 FWD Test and Pavement Evaluation
+2 FWD Test and Pavement Eva

 3 Roughness Survey

 4 Axle Load Survey

-5 Material Survey and Investigation
+5 Material Survey and Investiga ation

 6 Sub-grade Investigation

 7 Traffic Survey

-8 Socio-economic & Census Survey/Studies
+8 Socio-economic & Census Su rvey/Studies

 9 Land Acquisition Studies

 10 Any other investigations/surveys

 11 Sub-Soil Investigation (Boring) Rate Qty.
 Amount (Rs)

-a) Boring in all type of soils (other 2000m
+a) Boring in all type of soils (other than hard rock) b)Boring in hard rock 1500m (for projects of length < 110 km) or 2000m (for projects of length > 110 km) 200m (for projects of length < 110 km) or 300m (for projects of length < 110 km) or 300m (for projects of length > 110 km)

-200m 300m
+Total ,

-Note: \ Quantities of borings shall be taken from Financial Proposal Form No. V. For financial evaluation, these quantities and rates quoted by the consultant will be considered.
+Note: Quantities of borings shall be taken from Financial Proposal Form No. V. For financial evaluation, these quantities and rates quoted by the consultant will be considered.
 However, Payment shall be made on the actual quantity of boring at rates quoted above by the Consultant, which may be substantially more or less than the estimated quantities.